zwierski/dh-401-piece-generation-group-2/README.md

 Our work is located inside the "assignment3.ipynb" notebook.

+train.csv and test.csv are our training and test sets for the models, composed of pieces from the original dataset.

 The songs for our models are located in the following files:
 - random_songs.csv for our random model
 - markov_songs.csv for our first generative model (markov chains and bigrams)